semanticdatalayer/sml-models-tutorials-tpcds/utilities/benchmarks/README.md

 The utilities in this directory will allow you to run a TPC-DS benchmark using the AtScale Semantic Layer Platform and the SML TPC-DS semantic model in this repository.

+## Required Software
+1. JMeter 5.x or higher (note: For newer versions of JMeter, you must edit the `jmeter.properties` file to enable header row output (`jmeter.save.saveservice.print_field_names=true`) as described in this [post](https://stackoverflow.com/questions/54367120/how-to-get-header-file-in-csv-file-in-jmeter)
+2. Hive and Postgres JDBC driver for AtScale (located in the `/drivers` directory in this repo)
+3. Data platform (i.e. Snowflake, BigQuery, etc.) JDBC driver (download from data platform site)
+4. AtScale

 ## Set up Instructions
 1. Clone this repository to a machine that can run JMeter.
 2. Download and install Apache JMeter Unzip [here](https://jmeter.apache.org/download_jmeter.cgi).
 Note: These scripts have been tested on v5.5.